Pablo-Davila/spaceship-ddns/README.md

 # Spaceship DDNS

-This is a single (dockerized) Python 3 script to update the IP of a domain registered with [Spaceship](https://www.spaceship.com/).
+This is a single (dockerized) Python 3 script to update the main IP address of a domain registered with [Spaceship](https://www.spaceship.com/).

+Please note that it will only work for domains with less than 500 DNS records.
+I have not bothered to handle pagination for now.

 ## Usage